 After soaking, it is critical to post-cure the printed Durable part in order to achieve the proper mechanical properties.
-Parts should be cured with a 405 nm wavelength UV light or with a fluorescent UV light, like a nail salon.
+Parts should be cured with a 405 nm wavelength light or with a fluorescent light, like a nail salon.

-For the best results, use a 365 nm or 405 nm wavelength light source, with an illumination power of 2.6 mW/cm2, at 60 °C, for 120 minutes.
-Flip or rotate the part after one hour - halfway through the curing process - to make sure the entire object is cured.
+For the best results, use Form Cure's 405 nm wavelength light source at 60 °C for 120 minutes.
+Flip the part after one hour - halfway through the curing process - to make sure the entire object is cured.
 Refer to our detailed research on Post-Curing Prints for suggested lighting and temperature for post-curing.